 Giving birth is a total miracle no matter your age.

 I remember just staring into her eyes and thinking now what?
 I read the books, watched the movies, but to have her in my arms was a different story.
 A friend who came to visit us in the hospital changed her first diaper because I was mortified I was going to hurt her.
 She was so tiny and perfect.

 3 weeks after giving birth I went back to school.
 That was when shit got real.
-Waking up every couple of hours to breast feed and still waking up to get to class on time, coming home on lunch to breast feed and then back to school.
+Waking up every couple of hours to breastfeed and still waking up to get to class on time, coming home for lunch to breastfeed and then back to school.
 I have to thank GOD and my family that I finished my senior year with good grades and walked with my class.
 That was the first time in a really long time I was proud of myself.
-My 6 month old baby was in the audience watching her Mom graduate.
+My 6-month-old baby was in the audience watching her Mom graduate.
 From there I got a job, an apartment and put myself through college.

 Here are a few things I learned from being a teen mom: